 How It Occurs

 Although the exact cause of oral cancer is unclear, there are certain lifestyle factors that can put someone at risk for this disease.
 Tobacco of any kind – cigarettes, cigars, pipes and smokeless tobacco – increase your risk for oral cancer.
-In fact, the Mouth Cancer Foundation reports 90 percent of those with oral cancer consume tobacco.
+In fact, as stated by the India Journal of Cancer "90% of oral cancer cases among Indian men are attributable to tobacco consumption.
+India has one of the highest rates of oral cancer in the world; accounting for one third of the total cancers and unfortunately this figures continue to rise."
 Heavy use of alcohol also increases a person's chances of developing oral cancer, and the NIDCR says your risk is even higher when using both tobacco and alcohol.

 In addition to tobacco and alcohol, age and eating habits can influence your risk as well.
 Most oral cancers occur in people over the age of 40, and a diet that is deficient in fruits and vegetables can make it easier to contract.
 Keep in mind sun exposure can cause cancer on the lips.
 More recently, there has been a rise in a subset of oral cancers associated with the sexually transmitted human papillomavirus (HPV 16).